 Anyway, pruning my Facebook friendship list got me thinking about how people maintain social media "friends" when their relationships are built on such a wobbly foundations to start with.

-On social media when somebody "friends you", they aren't necessarily declaring their genuine friendship for you.
-You might not have the history, congruity, and mutual affinity required for that.
+When people "friend" each other on social media, they aren't necessarily declaring their genuine friendship for each other.
+They might not have the history, congruity, and mutual affinity required for that.

-At a minimum, they're simply allowing you to share your thoughts with them in the form of your posts and updates.
+They're simply agreeing to share thoughts with one another in the form of posts and updates.

 That's it.
-Unless you are real world friends with them, that's all you can really count on.
-(And truth be told, they might not even be doing that – they could friend you and immediately turn off updates from you in their feeds, for example.)
+Unless you are real world friends with somebody, that's the most you can usually say for your social media friendships.
+(And truth be told, even that little bit might not exist – a person could friend you and immediately turn off updates from you in their feeds, for example.)

 The reasons people allow others who might not be real-world friends to share their thoughts varies greatly.
 Maybe it's out of respect for some old or weak connection – a shared school or workplace, perhaps.
 Maybe they're distantly related by blood or marriage.
 Maybe they just think the friend is attractive or that he/she might be interesting, and wants to be a real world friend.
 There are a million different reasons.